Councils face several pressures which create financial viability risks and increase the amount of revenue required through rates.

 A phased increase in state landfill levies commenced in 2010.

-Municipal levies for Melbourne and major regional cities will rise from $9 per tonne in 2009 to $53.20 per tonne by 2014.
+Municipal levies for Melbourne and major regional cities rose from $9 per tonne in 2009 to $53.20 per tonne by 2014.

-Rural levies will rise from $7 per tonne in 2009 to $26.60 per tonne by 2014.
+Rural levies rose from $7 per tonne in 2009 to $26.60 per tonne by 2014.
 These levies are collected from ratepayers through garbage charges for kerbside collection and gate fees at transfer stations.
-Over four years from 2012, Victorian councils must collect an estimated $200 million in state landfill levies.

 State and federal regulations and reporting obligations